nicolas-van/bisync/README.markdown

 history, which is a problem for code, not for mp3.

 ####Why is it better than Dropbox?
 Go check how much it cost to host 200G on Dropbox and you'll know.
+Also, bisync is GPL.

 ###Changelog:
 - 0.8.0: